Oliver Plunketts GAA

-St. Oliver Plunkett's is a Gaelic Athletic Association club in Cork, Ireland.
+St. Oliver Plunkett's is a Gaelic Athletic Association club in County Cork, Ireland.
 The club is based in Ahiohill.
 It fields teams in hurling and Gaelic football competitions organized by Cork GAA and the Carbery divisional board.

 History

 The club was founded in 1974, and named after Saint Oliver Plunkett whose canonization was announced that year.
 This was not the first club in Ahiohill and there are records of games played by Ahiohill as early as the famine in 1840s.
 The underage club was known as Assumption Rovers.
 On 28 August 2011, Plunketts won their first West Cork Junior A Hurling Championship beating Dohenys in the Final with a score of 2-15 to 0-12.
 Kevin Coffey was Man of the Match scoring 8 points.